 The U.S. Federal Drug Administration (FDA) just designated balovaptan as a “breakthrough,” to speed research.
 Preliminary results have been based on a study of male adults with moderate to severe autism.
 Participants showed some improvement in socialization and communication and tolerated the drug well.
 Swiss drug company Roche is now beginning to test its effects on children.

 “Individuals with autism live with a significant burden due to social impairments and, potentially, other difficulties.
-These include psychiatric disorders and cognitive deficits, in particular executive dysfunction [such as problems controlling emotions and getting fixated on one idea],” says Robert Wisner-Carlson, a psychiatrist with Sheppard Pratt Health System in Baltimore, MD.
+These include psychiatric disorders and cognitive deficits, in particular executive dysfunction [such],” says Robert Wisner-Carlson, a psychiatrist with Sheppard Pratt Health System in Baltimore, MD.

-Study: How eliminating wait time for autism treatment leads to better outcomes and saves money“Treatments, including medications, to improve these impairments can possibly change the developmental course [of a child with ASD] and allow for much higher functioning later in life,” he says.
+“Treatments, including medications, to improve these impairments can possibly change the developmental course [of] and allow for much higher functioning later in life,” he says.
 Before recommending balovaptan—if it is ultimately approved— Wisner-Carlson would want to see further studies showing significant improvement in areas like eye contact, social language and interest in socializing.

 What’s most interesting about balovaptan to Thomas Frazier, chief science officer for Autism Speaks, is that it’s expected to influence parts of the brain important for social behaviour.

 The drug seems to affect vasopressin, a hormone made in the brain that regulates social and emotional function.
 Vasopressin has been linked specifically to social and sensory processes that are typically impaired in people on the spectrum.

 Evdokia Anagnostou, a developmental pediatrician and autism researcher at Holland Bloorview Kids Rehabilitation Hospital in Toronto, will be following the progress of balovaptan research.